 Film Permit Procedures

 All film permit fee quotes and scheduling availability start with the completion and submission of our New Film Permit Request Form located in the Film Permit Document section.
-Please submit this form, with all known information to date, via email (email@example.com) or in person at our District offices located at 4201 Guardian Street, Simi Valley.
+Please submit this form, with all known information to date, via email (firstname.lastname@example.org) or in person at our District offices located at 4201 Guardian Street, Simi Valley.
 We know time can be an important factor so we strive to respond to all submissions as soon as we can.
 If you need an immediate estimate of pricing, please refer to this PDF of Facility Fees under the Park and Facilities tab - Facility Use, Fees and Conditions Info.
+This Film Permit Request Form also contains information on procedures to follow for a completed permit.

 Rancho Simi Recreation and Park District offers special pricing for current registered film students.
 If you are a student and need a film permit, please additionally complete the student area of the New Permit Film Request Form.